raelgc/libqtwebkit-qupzillaplugins/README.md

 # libqtwebkit-qupzillaplugins

-Deb package for qtwebkit-plugins library
+Deb package for qtwebkit-plugins library created for QupZilla: https://github.com/QupZilla/qtwebkit-plugins

 ## Build the .so library